Zagora Greece in Pelion Mt is a large, prosperous, totally unspoiled village spread on a green slope overlooking the

 Best Things to Do in Zagora Greece

 Get your Zagora interactive map here to visit the locations of the sites mentioned in this post.

 Stay in a Traditional Zagora Greece Mansion

-Zagora is built at a height of 500 meters on one of the slopes of Pelion mountain and most of the houses are centuries-old made mostly with wood and stone.
+Zagora is built at a height of 500 meters on one of the slopes of Pelion Mountain and most of the houses are centuries old and made mostly with wood and stone.

 Visit the Beautiful Churches of Zagora

 At the main Square of Zagora with centuries-old plane trees, you will find the Agios Georgios Church, built in 1765, with a very impressive wood-carved iconostasis (1774).